 Bear spray should be used as a last line of defense against a charging bear.
 Never spray it on people, on your gear (spraying it on your tent might even attract a bear), or at a non-charging bear.

 Learn how to properly use bear spray and know the spraying guidelines and range before you head out.
 Practice removing your spray from its holster in anticipation of various, surprise encounters.
 Be prepared to aim at the bear’s face or in a cloud the bear has to pass through to get to you.
 The Center for Wildlife Information recommends a minimum spray distance of 25 feet and spraying for at least six seconds to give the bear time to stop or divert its charge.

-All bear sprays sold in the United States must be registered with the Environmental Protection Agency, which maintains a list of approved bear deterrent products.
+All bear sprays sold in the United States must be registered with the Environmental Protection Agency.
 Health Canada registers products for use in Canada.

 If flying, check current airline and Federal Aviation Administration (FAA) regulations before packing bear spray.
 Currently, the FAA has restrictions against traveling with certain non-medicinal aerosols.
 You’ll likely need to purchase bear spray once you arrive at your destination.

 “As a hunter, I certainly take comfort in carrying a sidearm while hunting in grizzly country; however, this, in all but the most unusual circumstances, serves the same purpose as a binky does for an eight month old.
 It’s comforting, but really not much use.

 Think about it: 700 pounds of fur, teeth, and claw is coming down on you faster than you can read this sentence.
 Do you think you can pull your sidearm and fire a killing shot that drops the bear in its tracks?
 Do you think you can hit a moving, raging target with a kill zone the size of the end of a Folgers can, calmly, deliberately and without fail?